 Form the basis of long-term collaborations between local institutions and leaders dedicated to our national future with pride, patriotism, empathy, and a desire for unity.

-The project is unique in being clergy led and locally based.
+The program is unique in being clergy led and locally based.
 It utilizes key American texts as the basis of engaged discussion and culminates with a public celebration of America’s 250th sometime around July 4, 2026.

 Every local community has its clergy and houses of worship which, through formal and informal networks, constitute an invisible civic backbone of society.
 Clergy of different faiths may disagree with points of theology and practice but recognize a common emphasis on elevating character and improving the world.
 Clergy can apply the deep wisdom and transcendent principles of their different faiths to unify their communities in shared civic values.

-The project has three main components (see timeline below):
+The program has three main components:

-Clergy-only conversations (Recruitment: July -August 2025, Sessions: August 2025-January 2026) around four key American texts that help us explore what this country means in our souls: The New Colossus, America the Beautiful, The Declaration of Independence, and What to the Slave is the Fourth of July?.
 Conversations about the texts will help clergy groups collectively rediscover America’s big ideas and narratives while inspiring patriotism through their beauty, ideas, and paradoxes.
 Through text study, we deepen trust in each other, talk honestly about our beliefs, and establish the holiness of our covenantal relationship.

-Clergy-led multifaith congregational gatherings (Promotion: November 2025, Sessions: January-June 2026) to break bread, discuss the texts, and build fellowship, illustrating how an array of local institutions can form the basis of America’s positive civic health.
-During the fall sessions, clergy will discuss how they want to adapt faith250 materials to suit their local communities and facilitation styles.
+During these sessions, clergy will discuss how they want to adapt faith250 materials to suit their local communities and facilitation styles.
 Local ownership, collaboration, and creativity are key to the success of the congregational gatherings.
+Click here for more detailed guidance.

 Hopefully, these experiences will spark a desire for ongoing fellowship, for greater exploration of our nation’s key documents, and for commitment that our institutions, leaders, and members will uplift local civic health.
+Some congregations may start or continue fellowship gatherings as an outgrowth of their public civic ritual.
+Experience tells us that citizens are hungry for experiences of deep and inspiring conversations about our shared American story with neighbors. faith250 grew out of American Scripture Project, which offers study materials for over 50 American texts (and counting) through our DafAmerica program.